UUDigitalHumanitieslab/perfectextractor/README.md

-# Time in Translation
+# PefectExtractor
-*Extracting present perfects from a multilingual corpus*
+*Extracting present perfects (and related forms) from multilingual corpora*

-This small set of scripts allows for extraction of present perfects from a POS-tagged, lemmatized and sentence-aligned multilingual corpus encoded in XML.
+This small set of scripts allows for extraction of present perfects (and related forms, like the recent past construction in French and Spanish) from POS-tagged, lemmatized and sentence-aligned multilingual corpora encoded in XML.

-## Recognizing Present Perfects
+## Recognizing Perfects

 In English, a present perfect is easily recognizable as has/have plus a past participle: